Q: What the hell is wrong with you?

 Q: Who are your dream actors in the film version?

 A: The film version!
 I wish.
 I’m guessing that casting directors would know a tad more than I do about the film racket and who to cast, etc. Having stated that, the cast in my head is constantly changing.
 As noted earlier, when I started the book, I imagined Nicole Kidman as Cathryn, Samuel L Jackson as Pryce, Jodie Foster as Denise.
-It’s been twenty-seven years since I began the book, so the dream cast has obviously evolved to actors better suited.
+It’s been three decades since I began the book, so the dream cast has obviously evolved to actors better suited.
 I’ll leave it to the readers to form their own opinions.

 Q: What’s your biggest fear?